-M/S Brahe will start cruises in Denmark and Germany in June 2015.
+M/S Brahe will start cruises in Denmark in June 2015.

 M/S Brahe has four decks, a fully licensed meal and dance restaurant and a sun deck.
 The latest modernizion of the cabins was make during the spring 2011.
 Despite the modernizations, the ship has kept the style and charm of a genuine old time cruiser.
 Although the cabins are relatively small, almost all have own toilets and showers.
-Only cabin class Norppa (economy class) has shared toilets and showers.
+Only the 5. class cabins has shared toilets and showers.
 The ship can take appr.
-200 passengers and has 45 cabins and five cabin classes on four decks.
+200 passengers and has 44 cabins and five cabin classes on four decks.

 Cabins with window, double or single bed, toilet and shower.
 Cabins on deck 4.